 - Click Chart Type to open the chart wizard.

-- Select a different plot type using the options to the right.
+- Select a different plot type using the options to the left.
 The plot editor will make a best effort to retain plot attribute column selections, though not all attributes apply to each chart type.

 - Click Box.